cmichi/ulm-opening-hours/README.md

 people just look for the opening hours.
 This application offers a handy interface which displays opening times for many locations in your city.

+The data for this project is exported from the Open Street Map project on a regular basis.

 Though I have been thinking about this idea for quite some time, it had to take the upcoming [Open Data Day](http://ulmapi.de/#opendataday) as a trigger for me to start working on it.